liamw96/pytorch.room.layout/README.md

 can be used to train a room layout network by transfering representations trained on sunrgbd.

-It seems that the network quickly converges to 90+ pixel accuracy so only 10 epoches at a smaller learning rate are used.
+It seems that the network quickly converges so only 10 epoches at a smaller learning rate are used.